 These days the aviator frame has been made a cult classic in the film Top Gun and been loved by dozens of adoring celebrity fans.
-It’s true what they say, you can’t beat the classics and to this day Ray-Ban does some of the best polarized sunglasses around.
+It’s true what they say, you can’t beat the classics, and to this day Ray-Ban does some of the best polarised sunglasses around.

-You can’t beat the originals and this Ray-Ban pair will have you falling in love with this style of sunglasses.
+You can’t beat the originals, and a Ray-Ban pair will have you falling in love with this style of sunglasses.
 Lightweight and iconic, there’s not a lot more to say about these other than they’re perfect no matter what the season and outfit.

 Persol has their own version of the classic aviator frame.
-This black pair with a thicker frame and slightly different shape make for a nice change when it comes to the aviator frames.
+A black pair with a thicker frame and slightly different shape make for a nice change when it comes to the aviator frames.
 These frames would sit wider on your face meaning they will add a lot more detail than a thinner framed pair.
-The hints of silver on the side offer a hint of detail and colour to further accentuate these brilliant shades.
+Hints of silver on the side offer a hint of detail and colour to further accentuate these brilliant shades.

 Best Cheap Sunglasses for Men